 Data on India's international trade in services are compiled and disseminated by the Reserve Bank of India as part of BOP statistics.
 At present, the BoP statistics relating to services are published in two formats i.e., standard presentation with major heads and detailed presentation with break-up of major heads.
 The compilation of data for standard presentation is in accordance with the methodology set out in the IMF Balance of Payments Manual, 5th Edition (BPM5).
 This presentation provides details of services trade under the five broad heads: travel, transportation, insurance, Government not included elsewhere (G.n.i.e.) and miscellaneous services.
-Due to growing share of software services in trade, data on software services as a component of miscellaneous services are disseminated separately as part of services trade.
+Due to growing share of software services are disseminated separately as part of services trade.